India needs 108 mn ton of foodgrains a year to be distributed to the poor: Piyush Goyal | Headlines

 But as the whole world today is in crisis, the government has to ensure food security for the people, Goyal said justifying the 20 per cent levy on rice exports.

-According to him, prices of rice have remained stable and, therefore, the government did not stop the exports of the foodgrain.
+According to him, prices of rice have remained stable and, therefore, the government did not stop the export of the foodgrain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)